brooks-code/WSL-VHDX-Compact/README.md

 3. Identifies the base path and locates the `ext4.vhdx` file.
 4. Shuts down WSL and uses DISKPART to compact the `ext4.vhdx` file.

+A comprehensive tutorial is provided on [fCC News](https://www.freecodecamp.org/news/how-to-free-up-and-automatically-manage-disk-space-for-wsl-on-windows-1011/).

 ## Notes

 - If multiple distributions are installed, you'll be prompted to select one.